anachrocomputer/avrTest/README.md

 ## AVR Programmers

-I have tested the code with two AVR programmers, an old AVRISP V2, and a 'jtag2updi' implemented on an ATmega328P.
+I have tested the code with two AVR programmers: an old AVRISP V2, and a 'jtag2updi' implemented on an ATmega328P.

 Note that my AVRISP is an RS-232 interfaced AVRISP V2